 The paper’s findings have not stopped scientists and alternative healers from their quest to vindicate acupuncture as a useful treatment for pain, particularly as the opioid crisis has worsened in America.
 In October, when president Donald Trump’s administration declared the crisis a national emergency, the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) canvassed Trump to include acupuncture as a part of the solution.
 In an effort to encourage healthcare providers to choose alternatives to opioids, the National Association of Attorneys General submitted a letter, signed by 37 state and territorial attorneys general, requesting that America’s Health Insurance Plans review their payment and coverage policies.

-Treating patients’ pain sometimes felt like hitting a tennis ball over a net knowing it was just going to get lobbed back at me the next moment.
 In 2017, an Australian research group led by Dr. Marc Cohen published a study suggesting that acupuncture is as effective as Tylenol, non-steroidal anti-inflammatory drugs (NSAIDs), and even some opiates for the treatment of lower back pain and ankle sprains in the ER.
 Cohen and his team concluded that acupuncture is “a safe and acceptable form of acute analgesia…(and that) it may be useful as an adjunct to pharmacotherapy or when pharmacotherapy is unsuitable.”